slidevjs/slidev/docs/guide/why.md

 # Why Slidev

-There has been lots of feature-rich WYSIWYG slides makers like [Microsoft PowerPoint](https://www.microsoft.com/en-us/microsoft-365/powerpoint) and [Apple Keynote](https://www.apple.com/keynote/) _(see [Comparisons](#comparisons))_.
+There have been lots of feature-rich WYSIWYG slides makers like [Microsoft PowerPoint](https://www.microsoft.com/en-us/microsoft-365/powerpoint) and [Apple Keynote](https://www.apple.com/keynote/) _(see [Comparisons](#comparisons))_.
 They are intuitive and easy to learn.
 So why bother making Slidev?

 Slidev aims to provide flexibility and interactivity for **developers** to make their presentations much more interesting, expressive, and attractive by using technologies they are familiar with.
-Slidev is also open source with strong community.
+Slidev is also open source with a strong community.

 Slidev is Markdown-based, which helps you **focus on the content**.
 Slidev is also Web-based, which means **nothing is impossible** - everything you can do in a web app can apply to your slides.